sundeepbassi/supershop_v1/README.md

 Database Schema

-The database schema model wams designed with the help of the code institute for the site and I incorporated the testimonials, reviews and contact models.
-This shows how the database will be used for the implementation of the functionality for the site.
+  The database schema shows how the database will be used for the implementation of the functionality for the site.

 -  [Database Schema model for Pawpals](media/database.png)